Accredited Cancer Center in Wichita, Kansas

 Based on your diagnosis, surgery may be performed to biopsy masses or lymph nodes, to remove masses or for the placement of long-term catheters used to provide medication and/or treatments.
 For some cancers, a stem cell transplant or bone marrow transplant may be necessary.

 Wesley offers robotic surgery to treat a variety of cancers.
-The da Vinci® Surgical System is a robotic-assisted platform that enables physicians to operate with much more precision than traditional surgical methods.
+Robotic assisted surgery enables physicians to operate with much more precision than traditional surgical methods.
 Robotic surgery results in less blood loss and postoperative pain, a shorter hospital stay and a faster recovery.
 Our surgical oncology staff is trained and experienced in the care of cancer patients, including patients with complicated illnesses.

 Wesley’s genetic counseling program is offered to individuals and families who may be at risk for cancer.
 Although most cancers occur by chance, cancer develops as the result of a genetic predisposition in some individuals.